Robert Dundas of Arniston, the Elder: Career

 In 1745, Dundas' son Robert dissuaded his father from retiring into private life, but it was believed, he would have retired in 1748 if his hopes of becoming lord president had been disappointed.
 After a vacancy of nine months, the ministry and independent Whigs, overrode the Duke of Argyll's opposition, and on 10 September 1748 Dundas succeeded Duncan Forbes of Culloden as lord president, and filled the office for the rest of his life.

 His main Edinburgh address was a mansion on Fishmarket Close, off the Royal Mile which had formerly been the house of George Heriot (destroyed in the Great Fire of Edinburgh in 1824).

 Dundas dies at Abbey Hill, Edinburgh, on 26 August 1753.
-He was buried on 31 August in the family tomb at Borthwick.
+He was buried on 31 August in the family tomb in the Arniston aisle of Borthwick Parish Church.

 Most famous case

 Dunas's most famous case was his defence of James Carnegie of Finhaven in 1728 on his trial for the murder of Charles, earl of Strathmore, whom he killed in a drunken brawl by mistake for Lyon of Bridgeton.
 The original practice was to allow the jury to find the prisoner generally guilty or not guilty; about the time of Charles II this was altered to a finding upon the facts of proven or not proven.
 In this case it was clear that Carnegie killed Strathmore.
 If the jury were to find the fact proven, leaving the court to pronounce the legal effect of that finding, Carnegie was a dead man.
 Dundas forced the court to return to the older course, and the jury found Carnegie not guilty, and this practice was adopted in subsequent cases.